tomesllc/Project-GetCleanData/Codebook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The downloaded zip file creates a directory containing a variety of files.
-This project utilized a subset of the avaialable files:
+This project utilized a subset of the available files:

 ### Download Files Utilized ###
 #### Data files ####